DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 - Are used to give the player objectives that they need to actively pursue as they attempt to escape Avernoth.

 # There Are 3 Sets of Journal Entry Collectables

-The first area of Avernoth (which is mainly themed around being a mage's study) contains:
+### Sets?
+To control progression, journal entries have been divided into  the player needs to "*complete*" each journal entry withing

+### Number of Journal Entries per Set

+Set 1 contains:
 - 3 Standard Journal Entries
 - 2 Experiment Logs

-The second area of Avernoth (which is mainly themed around being a magical forge / armory-ish area) contains:
+Set 2 contains:
 - 6 Standard Journal Entries
 - 4 Experiment Logs

-The third area of Avernoth (which is a little more abstract and exposed to the outside) contains:
+Set 3 contains:
 - 9 Standard Journal Entries
 - 6 Experiment Logs

+###

+The first area of Avernoth (which is mainly themed around being a mage's study) contains:

+The second area of Avernoth (which is mainly themed around being a magical forge / armory-ish area) contains:

+The third area of Avernoth (which is a little more abstract and exposed to the outside) contains:

 # Collecting Journal Entries